 Most of Lofrans’ windlasses come with the manual override function in order for the chain to be recovered manually in case of an electrical system failure.
 The manual override is inserted inside the gearbox and it is made by spring load ratchet which has the secondary function to make a sort of mechanical fuse in order to prevent the chain from jamming in the chain locker and subsequently damaging the deck.

 In a Lofrans’ anchor windlass, the main shaft and the gipsy are connected by a couple of conical discs called clutch.
 They are normally engaged by screwing the top star shaped nut.
 To engage or disengage the clutch you have to insert the supllied handle in this nut.
 Disengaging the clutch frees the gispy and the anchor's weight pulls down the chain faster.
+This is usefull for anchoring quicker and/or in deep waters that require a lot of chain to be dropped.

 Some horizontal anchor windlasses come optionally with a device called "Automatic Free Fall" which allows the clutch to be disengaged automatically by simply pushing on the "Down" button on the remote control.